I could laugh and play

 1. Neurotic World 2.
 When The Hate Increases 3.
 Fuck Lack Of Understand 4.
 Bio Extintion 5.
 Hidden Fear 6.
 Criminal Behavior 7.
 Nightmare Despair 8.
 Into The Violence 9.
 Panic Sindrome 10.
 Fuck Lack (Alternative)

 Neurotic World could be taken as a proof that a specific kind of true underground spirit is not dead.
 The ultimately lacking quality of Terrorstorm's debut release is overshadowed by the band's distinct and crude do-it-yourself attitude.
 The low-key production is an exact opposite of the annoying modern trend where everything is usually boosted to hell as if volume controls suddenly became extinct.
 Another noticeable aspect is the vocals that sound like rantings of an old witch, with occasional low grunts thrown in the mix.
 Often this band appear like a poor man's Executer, for a lack of better comparison.
-And still, despite it being evident that this album cannot be considered great even by sometimes loose thrash metal standards and some less patient people may be inclined to throw it out the window before the first couple of tracks are over, Terrorstorm deserve all sympathy - even just for the fact that Neurotic World sounds way more honest than many other studio releases nowadays.
+And still, despite it being evident that this album cannot be considered great even by sometimes loose thrash metal standards, and some less patient people may be inclined to throw it out the window before the first couple of tracks are over, Terrorstorm deserve all sympathy - even just for the fact that Neurotic World sounds way more honest than many other studio releases nowadays.

 TESTAMENT - The Legacy